 Entry and Exit

 Even as quarantine restrictions are progressively lifted in the Philippines, considerable disruptions and restrictions on transport, restaurants, hotels, and social activities may remain for the time being as the Philippine government works with Local Government Units on the implementation guidelines of the various quarantine classifications.
+Localised lockdowns may also be implemented in specific areas on short notice depending on the local COVID-19 situation.
 Singaporeans should continue to monitor the latest information regarding quarantine guidelines through the following websites:

 Singaporeans should also closely monitor the news and official announcements by both the Singapore and Philippine governments regarding the COVID-19 situation.